Prev: Chapter 4: Combat

 Regions can be lit or dark.
 Note that shadowy illumunation does not exist in exploration scenarios since long-range visibility is already severely restricted.
 As such, entities with Light Sensitivity simply treat lit regions as though they were dark.
 An entity with both Light Sensitivity and Darkvision reverses the normal rules for illumination in exploration.

 PCs without Darkvision that occupy a dark region can only see exits and any Obstacles blocking progress.
 All other types of entities are not revealed.
-As with combat, entities that cannot see within their occupied region are considered to be Debilitated, Hindered, and Vulnerable.
+As with combat, entities that cannot see within their occupied region suffer -1 dice levels to Accuracy, Evasion, and Skill Dice.

 Some regions may be filled with water, requiring certain entities to swim through them.
 Swimming entities that lack the Aquatic keyword have their Inflict, Endure, Damage, Search, and Lockpick dice levels reduced by 1 unless otherwise specified.
 Flying entities can avoid these penalties whenever they are not playing an Action or Reaction against a swimming entity.
 Fully submerged regions prevent any entities from flying, however.

 PCs, Creatures, and Seekers are affected by swimming.
 Obstacles, Environs, and Traps are unaffected and ignore all swim-related rules, penalties, and effects unless otherwise specified.